henriksundeodegard/context-adaptive-architecture/README.md

 ## 1. A real-world setup

 This isn’t just conceptual.
-The architectural patterns described above are already being implemented in a real, working environment - one you can replicate or adapt.
+The architectural patterns described in this artic are already being implemented in a real, working environment - one you can replicate or adapt.

 **To prototype this system, I’ve configured a local-first orchestration stack using**:
 - **Hardware:** Intel NUC / Mac Mini running **Home Assistant OS**
 - **Automation layer:** `n8n` installed as a native **Home Assistant Add-on**
-- **External AI:** OpenAI/Gemini/Claude APIs (used for heavier reasoning)
+- **External AI:** OpenAI/Gemini/Claude APIs (used for heavier reasoning, when necessary)
 - **Local context access:** Sensor streams (motion, presence, calendar, weather), exposed through Home Assistant APIs
 - **Developer environment:**
     - VSCode with full access to `/config` via SSH